Communism is the opiate of intellectuals [with] no cure except as a guillotine might be called a cure for dandruff.Clare Boothe Luce

 The cutting edge portion of the blade matches its companion at 330mm (13″), so it too is a “Juissun” saw, meaning 11 sun.

 It too has a beautiful curvature to its back which in this case is directed towards the cutting edge instead, giving it a diligent posture.
-As is the case with all matched sets forged by the same blacksmith, the curvature of the back of each saw is the inverse of its partner so that they nest neatly against each other lovey dovey.
-Although it has little if any practical purpose, Japanese shokunin are unreasonably fond of this cosmetic detail, as am I.
+As is the case with all matched sets forged by the same blacksmith (at least in Eastern Japan) the curvature of the back of each saw is the inverse of its partner so that they nest neatly against each other all lovey dovey.
+Although these cosmetic details have little if any practical purpose, Japanese shokunin are unreasonably fond of these matched saws, as am I.

 Of course, the handle is approximately the same length as the the blade (not including the tang), and oval in cross section measuring 30 x 35mm x 425mm (1-3/16″ X 1-3/16″ X 16-3/4″).
 We will discuss how to make this type of handle in a future article.